Clemson-MSE/HemeLB-Carpentries/_episodes/06-gpus-with-hemelb.md

-## 1-to-1 and 2-to-1
+## Using multiple CPUs to access the same GPU

-**EDIT ME**
+By using multiple CPU cores accessing the same GPU we can speed-up the corresponding part of the work, i.e. the work that needs to be completed on the host (CPU).
+The work on the device (GPU) should not be affected significantly.

 > ## Running a 2-to-1 and 4-to-1 relationship
 >
 > We could also examine situations where multiple CPU cores (MPI tasks) use the same GPU.
 This can be achieved by
 > specifying the number of MPI tasks on the nodes being different to the number of available GPUs.
 For example using the
 > job submission script from Juwels Booster and modifying the following lines.
 >
 > ~~~